-We need not recall all of our clear and distinct ideas in order to know them.
+Perhaps we need not recall all of our clear and distinct ideas in order to know them.

-But, to think that there are innate ideas that are inaccessible to us seems, to Locke, to be implausible.
+But to think that there are innate ideas that are inaccessible to us seems, to Locke, to be implausible.

-None of the rationalists we have read appeal to any doctrine of universal assent to defend innate ideas.
-Instead, they appeal to an argument that has come to be known, in contemporary work on innate ideas, as a poverty of the stimulus argument.
+None of the rationalists we have read appeal to a doctrine of universal assent to defend innate ideas.
+Instead, they appeal to an argument that has come to be known, in contemporary work, as a poverty of the stimulus or poverty of the evidence argument.

-According to poverty of the stimulus arguments, sense experience is insufficient to account for some kinds of knowledge.
+According to poverty of the evidence arguments, sense experience is insufficient to account for some kinds of knowledge.